-A young Ginny Hensley (Patsy) and her brother, Sam Hensley Jr., called John by the family and Times of Patsy Cline), vacated by its owners who sought work outside the area they lived during the Depression.
+A young Ginny Hensley (Patsy) and her brother, Sam Hensley Jr., called John by the family sometimes two or three times a year into some big house that sat empty" (Patsy: The Life and Times of Patsy Cline), vacated by its owners who sought work outside the area they lived during the Depression.
 As a result, Patsy had sporadic schooling, dropping out nearly every grade because the family moved nineteen times when she was growing up.
 She dropped out for the last time in her sophomore year of high school.

 Patsy at about age eight in a family photo.
 Sam Hensley is seated far right with Sam, Jr. ("John") on his lap.
 Hilda is seated on grass, far right.
 Collection of Nellie Patterson